ignaciomercado4/ignaciomercado4/README.md

 ## 📫 How to Reach Me
 You can reach me via [LinkedIn](www.linkedin.com/in/ignacio-mercado), or at igmercado46@gmail.com

+## 🤠 Fun Fact
+My favourite games are: The Elder Scrolls V, GoW Ragnarok, LoL and Factorio.

 ---
 💡 Open for collaboration on interesting web development projects!